-Unoki addresses the significance of racism in international relations by focusing on its conception as a doctrine and its interrelationship with imperialism; its doctrinal role in the development of the discipline of International Relations (IR); and various episodes from Western and Asian history in which racism had affected state behavior and the practice of diplomacy.
+Unoki addresses the significance of racism in international relations by focusing on its conception as a doctrine and its interrelationship with imperialism, its doctrinal role in the development of the discipline of International Relations (IR), and various episodes from Western and Asian history in which racism had affected state behavior and the practice of diplomacy.

-The creation of empires that oppressed indigenous peoples, the two World Wars and the campaigns of ethnic "cleansing" and genocide that accompanied these wars and other conflicts, and international movements calling for the elimination of racial discrimination, attest the impact racial prejudice, or racism, has had on international relations.
-Despite this history, racism’s relevance is seldom mentioned in IR courses offered in universities or in IR textbooks.
+The creation of empires that oppressed indigenous peoples, the two World Wars and the campaigns of ethnic “cleansing” and genocide that accompanied these wars and other conflicts, and international movements calling for the elimination of racial discrimination, attest to the impact racial prejudice, or racism, has had on international relations.
+Despite this history, racism’s relevance is seldom mentioned in IR courses offered in universities or IR textbooks.
 Instead, IR scholars have often explained the behavior of states using the framework of theories that highlight variables and themes such as power, fear, and the search for security in an anarchic world.
-Unoki demonstrates that racism has not only substantially influenced the course of international relations, but that it continues to do so in the 21st century, making it imperative that policymakers are aware of racism’s deleterious legacy.
+Unoki demonstrates that racism has not only substantially influenced the course of international relations but that it continues to do so in the 21st century, making it imperative that policymakers are aware of racism’s deleterious legacy.

 A vital resource for students, policymakers, and those who are interested in building a more tolerant and just world.

 Table of Contents

 Preface 1.
 Introduction: Definitions of "race" and racism 2.
 The development of racism as a doctrine 3.
 Racism in international relations 4.
 Racism and the discipline of International Relations (IR) 5.
 White supremacy and the rise of Japan 6.
 The segregation and immigration crisis of 1905-1907 7.
 The 1919 Paris Peace Conference Racial Equality Proposal 8.
 Conclusion: Racism and international relations in the 21st century